Vera Brittain: Life and work

 Born in Newcastle-under-Lyme, England, Vera Brittain was the daughter of a well-to-do paper manufacturer, (Thomas) Arthur Brittain (1864–1935) and his wife, Edith Mary (Bervon) Brittain (1868–1948).
 Her father was a director of family-owned paper mills in Hanley and Cheddleton.
 Her mother was born in Aberystwyth, Wales, the daughter of an impoverished musician, John Inglis Bervon.

-When Brittain was 18 months old, her family moved to Macclesfield, Cheshire, and 10 years later, in 1905, they moved again, to the spa town of Buxton in Derbyshire.
-As Brittain was growing up, her only sibling, her brother, Edward, nearly two years her junior, was her closest companion.
+When Brittain was 18 months old, her family moved to Macclesfield, Cheshire; 10 years later, in 1905, they moved again, to the spa town of Buxton in Derbyshire.
+As Brittain was growing up, her only sibling, brother, Edward, nearly two years her junior, was her closest companion.
 From the age of 13, she attended boarding-school at St Monica's, Kingswood, Surrey, where her mother's sister, Aunt Florence (Miss Bervon), was co-principal with Louise Heath-Jones, who had attended Newnham College, Cambridge.

 After two years as a "provincial debutante", Brittain overcame her father's objections and went up to Somerville College, Oxford in 1914 to read English Literature, taught by Hilda Lorimer and others.
 By this time, war had broken out and Brittain had become close to Roland Leighton, one of her brother's friends from Uppingham School.
 Finding her Oxford studies increasingly an irrelevance as her male contemporaries volunteered for war, Brittain delayed her degree after one year in the summer of 1915 to work as a Voluntary Aid Detachment (VAD) nurse for much of the First World War.
 She served initially at the Devonshire Hospital in Buxton, and later in London, Malta and in France.
-While she was stationed close to the front at Etaples, her experience nursing German prisoners of war significantly influenced her journey towards internationalism and pacifism.
+While she was stationed close to the front at Étaples, her experience nursing German prisoners of war significantly influenced her journey towards internationalism and pacifism.

 Roland Leighton, who became her fiancé in August 1915, close friends Victor Richardson, Geoffrey Thurlow, and finally her brother, Edward, were all killed in the war.
 Many of their letters to each other are reproduced in the book Letters from a Lost Generation.
 In one letter, Leighton speaks for his generation of public-school volunteers when he writes that he feels the need to play an "active part" in the war.